Car parking charges for patients and visitors will resume from Wednesday 1 June 2022.

 Visitors of patients who have been in hospital for 14 days or more and remains an inpatient and are visiting more than 4 times per week are eligible for FREE parking for up to four weeks.

 FREE up to the first 3 hours.

 Please ask a member of staff on the ward for further information.

-A barrier is being installed outside the South Block (old Workhouse) which will automatically rise if the vehicle’s number plate is recognised and you are authorised to travel through the barrier.
+A barrier is in place outside the South Block (old Workhouse) which will automatically rise if the vehicle’s number plate is recognised and you are authorised to travel through the barrier.
 This means that the vast majority of vehicles entering the St. Mary’s Hospital site will not be able get through the barrier.
 Those that will be able to get through include ambulance and patient transport vehicles, Estates operational vehicles and ‘pool’ cars owned by the Trust.
-This barrier will be operational from 06:00 on Tuesday 2nd January.
-[Updated 1/1/18]

 No one will be charged for dropping patients off in areas marked as ‘Drop Off’ e.g. the circle area outside the main entrance.
 Areas where Automatic Number Plate Recognition (ANPR) is in operation will be clearly marked and should not be used for drop offs.